 Who delivers Supportive Care?

-At PCRMC, our dedicated Supportive Care team is comprised of a physician, nurse practitioner, social worker and chaplain who work together in conjunction with your primary care provider and hospital staff to ensure high-quality care and clear communication.
+At PCRMC, our dedicated Supportive Care team is comprised of a palliative care-trained physician, nurse practitioner, social worker and hospital chaplain who provide specialized expertise and an interdisciplinary approach to symptom management and coordination of care.

-Supportive Care can help manage illness-related symptoms as well as potential side effects of treatments that can affect patients’ quality of life.
-These may include the following:
+Supportive Care can help manage symptoms of illnesses and side effects of treatments that may affect quality of life such as:

 - Nausea or vomiting

 What Can Supportive Care Help You or Someone Close to You Do?

 - Match personal goals and values with medical care